- Fee assured

 He is the Cardiology Clinical lead for mortality and morbidity at Wexham Park Hospital and works closely with other members of the mortality review group to improve patient safety.

-Dr Bhamra-Ariza is married to Hannah and has 2 small children (Joseph and Sebastian).
+Dr Bhamra-Ariza is married to Hannah and has 3 small children (Joseph, Sebastian and Isabella).
 He is an active musician and continues to play piano.
-He enjoys sports and plays golf as well as being a member of the local squash club.
+He enjoys sports and plays golf as well as being a member of Chalfont St Peter tennis club.

 Membership Of Profession Societies